-Erskine College’s Residence Life Program is dedicated to providing safe and comfortable residence hall environments that encourages Christ-centered communities that support the holistic development of students.
+Erskine College’s Residence Life Program is dedicated to providing safe and comfortable residence hall environments that encourage Christ-centered communities that support the holistic development of students.
 We are a residential campus.
 In order to provide the experiences and opportunities for growth to meet the mission and goals of Erskine College, it is important that the Erskine student live, study, exercise, worship, and socialize in the atmosphere expressly created for that purpose.

 Residence Life at Erskine

-All undergraduate residence halls are equipped with free wireless access to the Internet as well as central air and heat, laundry facilities, and a kitchen.
+All undergraduate residence halls are equipped with free wireless access to the internet as well as central air and heat, laundry facilities, and a kitchen.